-  With generous support from the Elmina B. Sewall Foundation, Maine Coast Heritage Trust (MCHT) has established a fund to partially offset the cost of the merger of land conservation organizations within Maine.
-This fund assists land trusts seeking stronger organizational health and effectiveness by joining forces with one or more other Maine organizations.
-Maximum grant per merger is $10,000.
+Maine Coast Heritage Trust (MCHT) has established a fund to assist land trusts seeking stronger organizational health and effectiveness through advanced collaboration, structural realignment, or merger with other organizations.
+Maximum grant size is $10,000.

 - Consultant/facilitator time to guide merger discussions within and between organizations.

 - Legal costs associated with all aspects of such a merger.

 - Costs associated with the review of and due diligence for the transfer of assets including fee lands and conservation easements.
 For example, title work and insurance, hazardous waste inspections.